kendramlyons/guest-analysis-CAWC/README.md

 **Privacy Statement**

 Because much of the data collected about people who pass through the shelter are of a personal and sensitive nature, raw data is not stored in this repository.
-Data have been de-identified by removing private and non-relevant variables.
+Data have been de-identified by removing names and other private, non-relevant information.

 **Further Information**